Thorens TD 309 Review – Mister Oldtimer

 Thorens always associates the authors of these lines with a classic old-timer, with his elegant logo, like a long limousine wing, a massive appearance and a sub chassis on springs that jiggle on touch.
 Since Heinz Rorer was once again alive this company, Thorens has adopted and applied new materials and technologies, but also retained some good construction features from the past that endured the test of time – a floating sub chassis, for example – but technically completely different.

-The TD 309 is a floating chassis turntable, on which, in contrast to earlier Thorens’ models, the floating top plate of a 22 mm MDF floating on three shock absorbers on an recessed triangular base from aluminum below it.
-This suspension called Tri-Balance is the work of Fink Audio Consulting from Esen, known in the field of speaker design, which is not a coincidence because the problem of mechanical and acoustic vibration should be solved in the turntables.
+The TD 309 is a floating chassis turntable, on which, in contrast to earlier Thorens’ models, the floating top plate of a 22 mm MDF floats on three shock absorbers on a recessed triangular base from aluminum below it.
+This suspension called Tri-Balance is the work of Fink Audio Consulting from Esen, known in the field of speaker design, which is not a coincidence because the problem of mechanical and acoustic vibration should also be solved in the turntables.
 The designer Karlheinz Fink managed in the following way: back to the classical spiral spring, since other manufacturers have long replaced spiral springs with the rubber and other materials in an attempt to lower their resonant frequency to single digits, and even Thorens, who transferred to sheet springs.
 And while the drawback of these latter ones was the unequal elasticity in both directions of bending, the spiral spring should have prevented the lateral shearing off the entire sub chassis, well known in the classic Thorens.
 There is a borrowed solution from speaker technology so that the tip of each spring is fixed into a solid speaker suspension, like the small membranes in the middle of the springs.
 There is no longer a “jump” of the sub chassis.
 The TD 309 relies on such three suspensions with the possibility of adjusting the force using the enclosed hexagon key, but this does not serve to adjust the level – use the washers for this.

 The exceptionally quiet single-engine motor is not separated from the floating chassis as it used to be but is fixed to it by using the same two shock absorbers from the top and bottom, which prevents vibration.
 By moving the engine that is eccentrically placed in the circle hole in the base and fastened with one screw, it is possible to adjust the belt tension.
 The engine has external power and electronic regulation and speed switching; In addition to the speed selector, there are two small openings for access to trimmers that can be fine-tuned or corrected at both speeds.
 The transmission is done over the belt to an aluminum pulley with a platter of pure quartz glass weighing about 2.5 kilograms, with the necessary matte.
 The platte lies across the rubber ring at a 60.5-millimeter circumference, where the lowest platter resonance was calculated and measured.